terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		)

-		#region - define variables
+		#region - Define variables
 		# Treat all errors as terminating
 		$ErrorActionPreference = "Stop"

-		# the HQL script file is exported as this file before uploaded to WASB
+		# The HiveQL script file is exported as this file before it's uploaded to Blob storage
 		$hqlLocalFileName = "C:\tutorials\flightdelays\flightdelays.hql"

-		# the HQL script file will be upload to WASB as this blob name
+		# The HiveQL script file will be uploaded to Blob storage as this blob name
 		$hqlBlobName = "tutorials/flightdelays/flightdelays.hql"

-		# this two constants are used by the HQL scrpit file
+		# These two constants are used by the HiveQL script file
 		#$srcDataFolder = "tutorials/flightdelays/data"
 		$dstDataFolder = "/tutorials/flightdelays/output"
 		#endregion

 		#region - Validate the file and file path

-		# check if a file with the same file name already exist on the workstation
+		# Check if a file with the same file name already exists on the workstation
 		Write-Host "`nvalidating the folder structure on the workstation for saving the HQL script file ..."  -ForegroundColor Green if (test-path $hqlLocalFileName){